apache/pulsar/site2/docs/deploy-bare-metal-multi-cluster.md

 ## Admin client and verification

-At this point, your Pulsar instance should be ready to use.
+At this point your Pulsar instance should be ready to use.
 You can now configure client machines that can serve as [administrative clients](admin-api-overview.md) for each cluster.
-You can use the [`conf/client.conf`](reference-configuration.md#client) configuration file to configure admin clients.
+You can use the [`conf/client.conf`](https://pulsar.apache.org/reference/#/config/reference-configuration-client) configuration file to configure admin clients.

-The most important thing is that you point the [`serviceUrl`](reference-configuration.md#client-serviceUrl) parameter to the correct service URL for the cluster:
+The most important thing is that you point the [`serviceUrl`](https://pulsar.apache.org/reference/#/config/reference-configuration-client?id=serviceurl) parameter to the correct service URL for the cluster:

 ```properties
 serviceUrl=http://pulsar.us-west.example.com:8080/